dhruvbhanderi97266/dhruvbhanderi97266/README.md

 - 👀 I’m interested in game programming with unity
 - 🌱 I’m currently learning game devlopment
 - 💞️ I’m looking to collaborate on team which require programmer
-- 📫 How to reach me you can reach me on discord username = "dhruviep"
+- 📫 How to reach me you can reach me on discord username = "dhruviep" or via mail = dhruvbhanderi97266@gmail.com

 <!---
 dhruvbhanderi97266/dhruvbhanderi97266 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.